erp0015/MusicAnalyzer/README.md

 Here are a couple more examples to get a feel for some of the extremes.
 Eminem's Rap God has a blistering 100.66 unique words per minute and 609 unique words overall.
+Those words used 24 and 28 times are "hey" and "jude", respectively.

 ![RapGod](https://github.com/erp0015/MusicAnalyzer/assets/124807872/b62593bc-59cb-40dd-9d46-2b1879f9126a)